7 Tips to Reduce Water Retention Naturally

 2. Drink Water

-This tip may seem contradictory, but drinking water actually helps us flush out the excess fluids that have accumulated in our bodies.
+This tip may seem contradictory, but drinking water actually helps us flush out the excess fluids that have accumulated in our bodies because it stimulates urination.

 3. Prepare a Pear and Dandelion Shake

 If you like shakes, we suggest you try pear and dandelion, two ingredients that have diuretic properties.
-Both will help you reduce water retention, while also providing your body with minerals and offering support to your liver.
+Both will help you reduce water retention and, at the same time, help complete your snacks and satisfy your appetite.

 - 1 cup of water